RichardFreedman/Encoding_Music/01_Tutorials/07_Pandas_Filter_Find_Group.md

 However, `groupby` also requires special attention to the tidiness of your data in order for it to function correctly.

+There will be a supplemental essay on `groupby` functions available on Moodle or GDrive.
+That will be a more in-depth view of the topic, whereas the below guide to `groupby` focuses on some of the core features.

 In this section:

 |    | Topic |